 1/2 tsp pure vanilla extract

-Swerve zero calorie sweetener, pure stevia, or sweetener of choice, adjusted to taste
+Swerve or Lakanto zero calorie sweetener, pure stevia, or sweetener of choice, adjusted to taste

 Put the cold coconut cream, vanilla, and sweetener into a bowl.
 Beat until smooth.
-Add beetroot crystals, blue spirulina, or matcha powder to colour as desired.
+Add red beet crystals, blue spirulina, or matcha powder to colour as desired.
 Use immediately or refrigerate until ready to use.